 Iceland’s dramatic views draw thousands of visitors a year © Jan Miko / Shutterstock

-ION Hotel doesn't just have an incredible backdrop, given it's in Thingvellir National Park set against mountainous lava fields.
+ION Hotel doesn’t just have an incredible backdrop in Thingvellir National Park, set against mountainous lava fields.
 The architecture of the hotel itself is something to write home about.
-The building juts out of the rocks, balanced on pillars that makes the hotel as dramatic as the scenery that surrounds it, and its sleek interior is nature-focused with driftwood sculptures and furnishings made from recycled materials.
-Close by, you have enough to keep you entertained to make this easily one of the best places to stay in Iceland.
+The building juts out of the rocks, balanced on pillars for a dramatic appearance, and its sleek interior is nature-focused with driftwood sculptures and furnishings made from recycled materials.
+The natural attractions on your doorstep make this easily one of the best places to stay in Iceland.
 The Geysir, diving at the Silfra drift, the Kerið volcanic crater and the Golden Circle are all within reach.

 Fosshotel Glacier Lagoon